CGCookie/retopoflow-docs/page-tools/tool-polypen.md

 ## Basic Usage
 After activating Polypen use CTRL+LMB to insert an initial vertex, CTRL+LMB a second time to extrude the vertex, then CTRL+LMB a third time to create a triangle.
 A forth click with create a quad.

-With each click Polypen with insert new geometry and select the newly created edge, enabling you to instantly add faces at will, exactly where you wish.
+With each click Polypen will insert new geometry and select the newly created edge, enabling you to instantly add faces at will, exactly where you wish.

 ## Controls